Korivash/Vash-Readme/README.md

 - 2048 🧩: Try to beat your speed run record of playing 2048.

+##  **Pokémongame** 🔥

+📋 **Features**

+- ⚔️ `/pokemon`: Use this command to encounter a random Pokémon from a diverse pool of 300+ species, with new ones being added regularly.
+The encounter will last for 24 hours.
+To catch the Pokémon, try using a `pokeball` for a 50% chance of success or a rare `masterball` for a guaranteed catch.
+Keep in mind that `masterballs` have a cooldown, allowing only two uses every four hours.

+- 📚 `/pokedex`: Check your current collection of caught Pokémon and show off your impressive Pokémon collection to other users.

+- 🎯 `/pokebattle`: Challenge other users to a Pokémon battle!
+While currently generating random logic battles, we have an exciting turn-based battle system in the works for future updates.

+🚀 **How to Use**

+1. Use the commands in any channel on your server:

+   - To encounter a Pokémon: `/pokemon`
+   - To view your Pokédex: `/pokedex`
+   - To battle another user: `/pokebattle`

 ## :hammer_and_wrench: Mod Features

 - `/setlogchannel` Admins Only